GPA Calculator

 Tips & Best Practices

-- ✓Grade replacement: some universities allow you to retake a course and replace the original grade in GPA calculations.
-If your institution offers this, it is the fastest way to improve a cumulative GPA damaged by early poor performance.
-Check your academic handbook carefully — replacement policies vary.
+- ✓Grade replacement policies at some universities allow you to retake a course and have the new grade replace the original in GPA calculations.
+If your institution offers this, it is the single most efficient intervention available for recovering from early poor performance.
+Check your academic calendar carefully because replacement policies and eligibility rules vary significantly between institutions.

-- ✓Incompletes and withdrawals: a course withdrawal (W) does not affect GPA but uses up attempted credits and may have financial aid implications.
-An incomplete (I) that converts to F if not resolved does affect GPA.
-Always know the deadline for resolving incompletes at your institution.
+- ✓Incompletes and withdrawals have very different consequences.
+A course withdrawal (W) does not damage your GPA but uses attempted credit hours, which may affect financial aid satisfactory academic progress calculations.
+An incomplete (I) that converts to F if unresolved does permanently affect your GPA.
+Always know the specific deadline for resolving incompletes at your institution before the semester ends.

 Who Uses This Calculator